wooshrow/course-python/README.md

 1. Install [Python 3.x](https://www.python.org/), at least version 3.7.
 The latest now is 3.10.

     To check if you have the right version, open a Command Line shell, and do:

     `python3 --version`

     Check if you also get `pip3`, which is Python's official package manager; you need this for installing packages which are not in the standard Python distributions (for example data-science related packages).
 To check if you have pip3, do this in your Command Line shell:

     `pip3 --version`

-1. Install Visual Studio Code; we will use this later as a text editor to write programs.
+1. Install [Visual Studio Code (VSC)](https://code.visualstudio.com/); we will use this later as a text editor to write programs.

+    From VSC, install the Python extensions.
+This shoukd also intsall Jupyter extension.
+If Jupyter extension is installed, you can just do `Open Folder` from VSC to open the directory `Lecturenotes`.
+After this you can browse the lecture notes from VSC.

-  * Install Jupyter.
+1. Install Jupyter.
 This gives you an easy to use working environment to do our exercises at the beginning.

-1. After you installed Python 3.x (above), you can install `Jupyter Notebook` from Python 3.x.
+    After you installed Python 3.x (above), you can install `Jupyter Notebook` from Python 3.x.
 Open a Command Line shell.
 From there do these:

       `pip3 install --upgrade pip`

       `pip3 install jupyter`

     After installing Jupyter, to try that it works, from the Command Line shell, go to the directory where you unziped this course, and do:

       `jupyter notebook`

     This should open Jupyter in your web-browser.
 From there, browse the course materials, load one of the `*.ipynb` file in the folder `Lecturenotes`.

+    You can use either this web-browser-based Jupyter, or VSC Jupyter.

 ### [Course Plan, click here](./courseplan.md)